niyazz/WallsCalculator/README.md

 - ASP.NET Core MVC 5
 - Bootstrap v4.3.1
 - HTML, CSS
-- JQuery cleint-side validation for ASP.NET
+- JQuery client-side validation for ASP.NET

 ## Launching the app
 There are several options for launching the application with and without using ``Docker``: